 University of Texas at Arlington (UTA)

 UTA has been a pioneer in distance education since the 1970s and now offers dozens of online master’s degrees across disciplines.
-Key programs are available fully online in areas like education, nursing, business, engineering, and public administration.
-Courses often run in an accelerated five to eight week format with multiple start dates, enabling flexible pacing for working adults.
-Students benefit from the same accredited curriculum and faculty support as on-campus programs, with options to study part-time or full-time.
+Popular programs are available fully online in education, nursing, business, engineering, and public administration.
+Courses often run in accelerated five- to eight-week terms with multiple start dates, allowing working professionals to progress at a pace that fits their schedule.

 Duration: 15 months